Human Rights Changemaker Internship

 What?

-Every internship is a semester long opportunity to do human rights work on the ground with an organization in Lincoln and beyond.
-You work with one of these organizations for approximately five hours a week, and get course credit for this work by enrolling in HRHA 400.
-Since we believe strongly that human rights work should be open to all, if you complete a Human Rights Changemaker Internship, we'll provide you with a stipend that covers the entire cost of enrolling in the required HRHA 495 course.
+Every internship is a semester-long opportunity to do human rights work on the ground with an organization in Lincoln and beyond.
+You work with one of these organizations for approximately five hours a week and get course credit for this work by enrolling in HRHA 495: Experiential Learning in Human Rights (or CASC 395 when completing your internship in the summer).

 Where?